SQL Queries (.nornsql)

 Built-in Connection Setup

 The SQL file references a connection alias.
-That alias is resolved through norn.sql.json.
-For the built-in adapters, that is the only JSON config file you need.
+That alias is resolved through the sql.connections section in norn.config.json.

 {